martinse/svelte-heroicons/README.md

 ## Improvements

 * [ ] Avoid the `/dist` path when importing solid or outline
+* [ ] Investigate using this package with Svelte + Snowpack (or SvelteKit) as there seems to be an issue with the Rollup configuration
 * [ ] Add tests
 * [ ] Add linting
 * [ ] Create a proper demo page + figure out how to publish a Svelte app to GitHub pages